Caesars Entertainment Inc. (CZR) Shares Down Despite Recent Market Volatility

-Caesars Entertainment Inc. (NASDAQ: CZR)’s stock price has decreased by -3.64 compared to its previous closing price of 47.31.
-However, the company has seen a fall of -13.96% in its stock price over the last five trading days.
+Caesars Entertainment Inc. (NASDAQ: CZR)’s stock price has decreased by -4.34 compared to its previous closing price of 44.71.
+Nevertheless, the company has seen a loss of -9.60% in its stock price over the last five trading days.
 Barron’s reported on 12/14/22 that PENN and Caesars Stocks Get Downgrades as Spending on Gaming Flattens

 Is It Worth Investing in Caesars Entertainment Inc. (NASDAQ: CZR) Right Now?